OSVVM/osvvm.github.io/README.md

  - [OSVVM Scripts](https://github.com/OSVVM/OSVVM-Common/tree/master/src)
    - Recommended.
 Script layer on top of tcl
    - Common simulator compilation and execution methodology
+ - Verification IP
- - Verification IP is intended to include the above as submodules, but currently something is broken in the linking in GitHub.
+   - Intended to include the above as submodules, but currently something is broken in the linking in GitHub.